About the Thesis Fair

 - You will not only be working on your thesis but doing work for the external organisation.

-This will be presented in the Information Sessions on 19 September.
+This will be presented in the Information Sessions in September.

 NO you cannot attend if you did not vote.
 You need to RSVP for Fair and vote for projects.
 Please see the deadlines above at the top of this page.